opitzconsulting/jquery-mobile-angular-adapter/README.md

 _Please note_: In this mode, routes from angular still cannot be used.
 Routes work together with the `ng-view` directive.
 And that directive will inject a loaded page into it's body.
 However, jquery mobile requires all pages to be loaded directly under the body element of the page.
-So, the problem with using routes is now how `ng-view` works...
+So, the problem with using routes is now how `ng-view` works.
+The feature request #59 addresses this issue by requesting new directives.

 A replacement for using routes to load external pages is using `$navigate` with an external url, e.g. `$navigate('somePage.html')`.
 This will load `somePage.html` using ajax and show it afterwards using jquery mobile navigation.
+Note that the caching can be configured, see here: [http://jquerymobile.com/demos/1.1.1/docs/pages/page-cache.html](http://jquerymobile.com/demos/1.1.1/docs/pages/page-cache.html).
+Note that this approach also allows to specify navigate properties, like the transition animation to use, ...
+See `$navigate` for details.

 Scopes